systemcarl/weblog/articles/devlogs/blank/content-template.md

 # DevLog: Designing a Content Template
-Not long after [I set up SvelteKit application] for [my personal website]
+Not long after [I set up a SvelteKit application] for [my personal website]
     and blog,
 I released and deployed [the first update] to the site adding
     [a very simple landing page].